gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/capture-features.rst

 Screen API
 ^^^^^^^^^^

-To handle imported files using the Gini Pay Bank SDK you need to register an activity result handler with the ``CaptureFlowImportContract()`` and then pass the incoming intent to ``GiniPayBank.GiniPayBank.startCaptureFlowForIntent()``:
+To handle imported files using the Gini Bank SDK you need to register an activity result handler with the ``CaptureFlowImportContract()`` and then pass the incoming intent to ``GiniBank.startCaptureFlowForIntent()``:

 .. code-block:: java